-The Bazaruto Archipelago is one of the most important marine sanctuaries along the east African coastline, representing a range of critical habitats for many rare and endemic species.
-Comprised of five islands and 143,000 hectares of seascape, Bazaruto’s mix of coastal dunes, rocky and sandy shores, mangrove forests, coral reefs, and seagrass meadows are inhabited by productive communities of terrestrial and marine life.
+Bazaruto Archipelago is one of the most important marine sanctuaries along the East African coastline, representing a range of critical habitats for many rare and endemic species.

-The Archipelago hosts an assortment of marine life including 500 species of marine and coastal mollusks, 2,000 fish species and nine species of marine mammals, including whales, dolphins and the endangered dugong.
-Migratory species also make use of the park’s productive marine environment and include species such as whale sharks, great white sharks, manta rays, killer whales, Southern right whales, and humpback whales.
+The archipelago hosts an assortment of marine life, including 500 species of marine and coastal molluscs, 2,000 fish species and nine species of marine mammals, including whales, dolphins and the endangered dugong.
+Migratory species also make use of the park’s productive marine environment and include whale sharks, great white sharks, manta rays and killer, southern right and humpback whales.

-Apart from Bazaruto being located in an ecologically-rich tropical zone, it is the close proximity of the park's varied marine habitats that contribute to its outstanding wealth of fish species.
+Aside from Bazaruto being located in an ecologically rich tropical zone, the close proximity of its varied marine habitats contributes to an outstanding wealth of fish species.
 The eastern half of the park possesses a considerable number of pelagic and larger species, including kingfish, king mackerel, sharks, marlin and sailfish.
-Slightly farther from the shore, true oceanic species take up residence, such as the brightly coloured dorado, the tropical yellowtail and the larger charismatic species such as giant manta rays and whale sharks.
-Divers commonly see both rays and whale sharks over the deeper reefs – or, at times, simply at the surface from a boat.
+Slightly farther from the shore, true oceanic species take up residence, such as the brightly coloured Dorado, the tropical yellowtail and the larger charismatic species, such as giant manta rays and whale sharks.

-The Archipelago is rich in birdlife.
-The diversity of habitats and its prominent location for migrating bird species contributes to this rich avifauna.
-Over the years, many amateur birdwatchers and professional ornithologists have contributed to an understanding of the bird species that occur in Bazaruto Archipelago.
+The archipelago is rich in birdlife.
+Over the years, many amateur birdwatchers and professional ornithologists have contributed to an understanding of the bird species that occur in the park’s diversity of habitats.
 Together, more than 180 species have been recorded during these observations.
 Not surprisingly, the avifauna is strongly influenced by coastal birds, such as waders and especially terns.
 Rare birds, including pratincoles and ospreys, have been spotted in the park.
-Greater and lesser flamingos, great white and pink-backed pelicans, along with five Kingfisher species are among the park's most special birds.
+Greater and lesser flamingos, great white and pink-backed pelicans, along with five kingfisher species, are among the park's most special birds.